chhuang-one/sqxclib/doc/SqType.md

 # SqType

 It define how to initialize, finalize, and convert C data type.
-Sqxc use it to convert data between C language and SQL (or JSON...etc).
+[Sqxc](Sqxc.md) use it to convert data between C language and SQL (or JSON...etc).
-SqEntry and its derived structures use it to define data type.
+[SqEntry](SqEntry.md) and its derived structures use it to define data type.

+	SqType
+	│
+	└─── SqCommand    (define in sqxcsupport library)

 Structure Definition:

 ```c